P8Archer/P8Archer/README.md

 - 👋 Hi, I’m @P8Archer
 - 👀 Passionate about analysing data using different tools.
-Excel, SQL, Python, Power BI/Tableau are ones trying their best to serve me everyday.
+Excel, SQL, Python, Power BI/Tableau are all my friends.
-- 💞️ This is just a fun journey for me to record my project building.
+- 💞️ This is gonna to be a fun journey to see how some of the interesting projects built over time.